raymondpang365/version-control-guide/chapter-2.md

 However, remember to **```git commit``` or ```git stash```** your code before pulling, otherwise all your local changes will be lost!
 (To learn about git stash, go to advanced guide 2.1.2)*
 ___
-After pulling, there would be some merge conflicts.
-This is normal.
-Do not panic.
-Go to section **"1.3.5) Handling Merge Conflict"** to see how to resolve Merge Conflect

-( To learn about an alternative strategy, see section 2.1 in the advanced guide )

 ### 2.3.3) Pushing changes